-- (i) Provides nutrition - (ii) Helps in the exchange or gases such as oxygen and carbon dioxide - (iii) Helps in the excretion, that is the removal of nitrogenous waste material from the fetal blood to that of the mother. - (iv) It secretes hormones such as estrogen and progesterone. - (v) Placenta provides protection by partitioning the blood of the fetus and the mother.
+- (i) Provides nutrition - (ii) Helps in the exchange of gases such as oxygen and carbon dioxide - (iii) Helps in the excretion, that is the removal of nitrogenous waste material from the fetal blood to that of the mother. - (iv) It secretes hormones such as estrogen and progesterone. - (v) Placenta provides protection by partitioning the blood of the fetus and the mother.
 Thus, unwanted materials such as germs cannot contaminate the blood of the fetus. - (vi) Acts as a storage of glycogen.
-This glycogen gets converted to glucose and fulfils the energy requirement of the fetus. - 28. (a) Reproduction is the process in which the parent organism of a particular species is able to produce offspring of its own type.
+This glycogen gets converted to glucose and fulfils the energy requirement of the fetus.